chackydude/MyWordSet/README.md

 # WordSet
 WordSet is a set of words in the form of a linear, simply connected list which sorted in lexicographic order.
+You can read more about each methon in [javadoc](https://chackydude.github.io/MyWordSet/javadoc/WordSet.html).

 ## Results of the tests